 3. Skip the payday loan sites.

 These guys make Don Corleone look like Mother Teresa.
 Borrowing money online can be dangerous.
 The interest they charge is astronomical.
 Forget it.
-(This goes back to the speed issue.
+Same goes for borrowing from your IRA – this is a bad idea and should be avoided at all costs.
+(Both these ideas go back to the speed issue.
 If you can slow down, you’ll save money.)
+You might also talk to family members about a loan, but before you do, think about it from their perspective.
+If nothing else, it will help you be more effective.

 4. Check out peer-to-peer lending.

 There are various sites that put people with money together with people who need money.
 I am most familiar with Lending Club (for more information, see my Lending Club review).
 Often, the rates they charge are lower than banks if you have good credit.
 These sites check your credit and various other indicators.
 The greater the risk they perceive in you, the higher the rate they’ll charge.
 Look around these sites.
 Pretend you are a lender and review how the other borrowers “sell themselves” to lenders.
 You want to put your best foot forward.
 Be honest about why you need the money and how you’re going to pay it back.

 This is perhaps the most important step of all.
 Go back and look at why you got into this situation.
 Are you tracking your budget?
 What’s behind this crisis?
 What created your need to get money quickly?
 What could you have done differently to avoid this cash crisis?
 What are you going to do now to make sure this never happens again?
 I don’t want you to become an expert on how to borrow money.
 I want you to become a super-expert on how to never need to borrow money ever again.